• Home /

 During the home inspection, an inspector will share maintenance tips and home-keeping advice specific to your home.
 They may also share that your home requires a new roof or its foundation has creaks or leaks.

-The inspector’s findings can be the basis for re-negotiating the contract for repairs, discounts, or cancellation.
+The inspector’s findings can be the basis for re-negotiating the contract for repairs, discounts, or cancellations.
 The money spent is worth it.

 14. Don’t Forget To Check For USDA-Eligible Homes

-Before you commit to making a down payment, check your eligibility for the 100% USDA mortgage.
+Before committing to a down payment, check your eligibility for the 100% USDA mortgage.

 The USDA mortgage is a no-money-down loan backed by the U.S. Department of Agriculture (USDA).
 The loan’s official name is the Section 502 mortgage, named for the section of the Housing Act of 1949, which outlines the program’s rules and regulations.